kowalczp/WindowsForms/README.md

 ## Rules
 You have one minute to answer as many questions as possible.
 During the game on each questions you need to select who from Star Wars is showed on the left from available options.
+Remember to choose your game level before starting

+Keep calm and may the FORCE be with you